Penenden Heath, ca 1908

 The Secret Treaty of Dover (1670)

 King Charles II was most fortunate that his Treaty of Dover remained secret for a hundred years.
-The Second Dutch War had ended badly for Britain, not least because of the King’s financial mismanagement.
+The 2nd Dutch War had ended badly for Britain, not least because of the King’s financial mismanagement.
 Parliament responded prudently by striking an alliance with the Dutch and Sweden to counter French aggression.
 Charles, meanwhile, ploughed his own furrow.
 Through his sister Henrietta, he initiated secret talks with her brother-in-law, King Louis XIV – the despotic Sun King.
 After considerable wrangling, they concluded a dramatic agreement.
 Charles would personally receive a monumental bribe from France, plus the help of French troops in case of rebellion.
-In return, unbelievably, he agreed to convert to Catholicism, and join the French in waging war on Britain’s allies, the Dutch.
-The compact was signed in secret at Dover; war was duly declared; and the Third Dutch War proved another calamity.
+In return he agreed, unbelievably, to convert to Catholicism, and join the French in waging war on Britain’s allies, the Dutch.
+The compact was signed in secret at Dover.
+War was duly declared, and the 3rd Dutch War proved another calamity.
 Had the truth come out, the traitorous king might well have suffered the same fate as his father.

 Nevison’s horse ride (1676)